ukdtom/SRT2UTF-8.bundle/README.md

 ## Note

+The renaming of subtitle files is disabled by default.
+This can be enabled in the Agent's settings for your Plex Server.

-Please choose your preferred language before enabling the renaming of subtitle files.
-If the preferred language is set to None and the renaming is enabled, the language code that is appended will be 'xx'.
+Please select your preferred language before enabling the renaming of subtitle files.
+If the renaming is enabled and the language is not selected, the subtitle file names will remain unchanged.

 WARNING!!!!!

-It is important that you read the Wiki, since this agent will do what no other agent does in the Plex Universe, and that's changing your media files
+It is important that you read the Wiki, since this agent will do what no other agent does in the Plex Universe, and that's changing your media files.

-Use at own risk
+Use at own risk.

 ## License